 If you visit a blockchain explorer, you will find a lot of detailed information about multiple blockchains.
 Among the information available, you will see the block height.

 Central to the functionality and preservation of any cryptocurrency is the maintenance of the blockchain that it is a part of.
 Remember, cryptocurrencies are not physical coins or stores, they are collections of encrypted transactions stored on a blockchain, and are maintained by the decentralized networks.

 Cryptocurrencies work on blockchains that are composed of a sequence of blocks.
 Each block contains information that links it to the past block and qualifies as part of the blockchain.

 The most current block in a chain will contribute to the next block in the chain.
-Within each block is a collection of data which stores information about a transaction on that network.
+Within each block is a collection of data that stores information about a transaction on that network.

 The block height of a particular block, therefore, indicates how many blocks preceded any individual block, as part of the whole blockchain.
 For example, if you are looking at a block height of 235, then there are 235 blocks ahead of it in the sequence.

 This is because when counting blocks, the count actually begins with number 0 (zero) on a blockchain.
 The first block is referred to as the genesis block.
 It is called the “genesis block” because it is the block that is responsible for the origin of a blockchain.